 - 70% of retirees are confident they’ll have enough to pay for medical expenses in retirement.

 However, health care costs in retirement can be substantial.
-According to a recent estimate, for the average couple with median prescription drug expenses to have a 90% chance of covering their health care costs in retirement, they will need $270,000 in savings reserved for medical expenses.3 Your advisor can work with you to create plan that factors in projected medical costs in retirement, including potentially needing to pay for long-term care.
+According to a recent estimate, for the average couple with median prescription drug expenses to have a 90% chance of covering their health care costs in retirement, they will need $270,000 in savings reserved for medical expenses.3 We can work with you to create a plan that factors in projected medical costs in retirement, including potentially needing to pay for long-term care.

 4. What will Medicare cover?